To primary school

 You are advised to visit different schools, so that you can form an opinion on the type of school that is suitable for your child.
 There are many schools to choose from in Amsterdam – more than 210.

-your child is 2.5 years old: you will receive an information letter and application form
+around your child's 3rd birthday: you will receive an information letter and application form

 It is now time to start visiting schools and making your choices.
 At the eight closest schools priority.
 You can apply for any school in Amsterdam by submitting the application form to the school of your choice.
 Enter at least five other schools on this form in order of preference.